astro-informatics/harmonic/docs/index.rst

 Harmonic
 ========

-The harmonic mean is an infamous estimator for the Bayesian evidence, first proposed by `Newton and Raftery (1994)  <https://rss.onlinelibrary.wiley.com/doi/pdf/10.1111/j.2517-6161.1994.tb01956.x>`_.
-Whilst the harmonic mean estimator is asymptotically consistent it can fail catastrophically, depending on how one configures the estimator.
-By integrating bespoke machine learning techniques, **harmonic** overcomes this hurdle by learning from disperate samples of the posterior.
-Our learnt estimator is agnostic to the sampler, provides accurate estimates of the variance and variance in the variance, and can scale into thousands of dimensions.
+We resurrect the infamous harmonic mean estimator for computing the marginal likelihood and solve its problematic large variance.
+The marginal likelihood is a key component of Bayesian model selection since it is required to evaluate model posterior probabilities;  however, its computation is challenging.
+The original harmonic mean estimator, first proposed in 1994 by Newton and Raftery, involves computing the harmonic mean of the likelihood given samples from the posterior.
+It was immediately realised that the original estimator can fail catastrophically since its variance can become very large and may not be finite.
+A number of variants of the harmonic mean estimator have been proposed to address this issue although none have proven fully satisfactory.

+We present the *learnt harmonic mean estimator*, a variant of the original estimator that solves its large variance problem.
+This is achieved by interpreting the harmonic mean estimator as importance sampling and introducing a new target distribution.
+The new target distribution is learned to approximate the optimal but inaccessible target, while minimising the variance of the resulting estimator.
+Since the estimator requires samples of the posterior only it is agnostic to the strategy used to generate posterior samples.

 How to use this guide
 ---------------------
-To get started you will first need to follow the :ref:`installation guide <Installation>`, following which it is recommended you run the testing suite to ensure your installation has been successful.
-Next, we have provided a :ref:`mini-tutorial <Jupyter Notebooks>`, comprised of 4 interactive notebooks, which will provide a step-by-step guide to get **harmonic** up and running for your particular application.
-Finally, to see how **harmonic** can be applied to various popular benchmark problems one should look to the :ref:`benchmark examples <Benchmark Examples>` page.
+To get started, follow the :ref:`installation guide <Installation>`.
+For a brief background of the *learnt harmonic mean estimator*  please see the :ref:`background <Background>` section of this guide, which provides sufficient background to inform the practioner.
+For further background details please see the related paper (`McEwen et al. 2021 <TBC>`_).
+We have also provided :ref:`tutorials <Jupyter Notebooks>`, comprised of a number of interactive notebooks that provide a step-by-step guide to get **harmonic** up and running for your particular application.
 An up-to-date catalog of the software functionality can be found on the :ref:`API <Namespaces>` page.

 Basic usage
 -----------